sv222/cloud-engineer-interview-questions/README.md

 - **AWS Cloud Development Kit (CDK):** Framework for defining cloud infrastructure as code.
 - **AWS Serverless Application Model (SAM):** Framework for building serverless applications.
 - **AWS SDK:** Collection of developer tools and libraries that make it easy to build applications on AWS.
+- **AWS Amplify:** A collection of tools and services that makes it easy to develop mobile and web applications.
+- **AWS Lightsail:** A virtual private server (VPS) service that provides developers with a simple and affordable way to launch and manage virtual servers in the cloud.
+- **AWS AppSync:** A fully managed service that makes it easy to build serverless, real-time applications (GraphQL API).

 ### Management and Monitoring